gleechi/gleechi.github.io/pages/0.12.0/unity/unity_component_vgbakingclient.md

 After signing up to the Cloud Baking Service, you should have received credentials (email address and password).
 After entering them once, your credentials will be stored in a file called vg_cabvg_settings.json in your project folder, so you won't have to re-enter them all the time.

-Check if your credentials are valid by trying to "Login."
-If successful, a window will appear telling you that you logged in successfully.
+Check if your credentials are valid by clicking "Verify credentials".
+If successful, a window will appear telling you "Logged in successfully".

 ### Step 2: Preparation